hasanmehediii/CSE-2112-Project/README.md

 1. Login to the app and browse movies.
 2. Select a timeslot and check seat availability.
 3. Book tickets if seats are available.
+4. See the dashboard of user.
+5. Check the already booked tickets.

 ### For Admins
 1. Log in with admin credentials.